 Regardless of the rule, high socks have remained popular and are considered by many to be the standard for a “professional” look.

 High or Low?
 Your Call

 We hope you enjoy the endurance-fueled excitement of this year’s Tour de France.
 And if it happens to inspire you to hit the trails, don’t forget to treat your feet to a pair of Feetures’ cycling socks.
-Our styles range from no-show to crew, so we’ve got your height preference covered!
+Our styles range from no-show socks to crew socks, so we’ve got your height preference covered!